-Our actual capital expenditures for the year ended December 31, 2019, the three months ended December 31, 2018, and years ended September 30, 2018 and 2017 amounted to \$18.3 million, \$4.4 million, \$9.5 million, and \$2.9 million, respectively.
+Our capital expenditures for the years ended December 31, 2020 and 2019, the three months ended December 31, 2018, and year ended September 30, 2018 amounted to \$14.7 million, \$18.3 million, \$4.4 million, and \$9.5 million, respectively.
 These capital expenditures primarily consisted of leasehold improvements, laboratory equipment, and computer and office equipment in the United Kingdom.
 We expect our capital expenditures to increase in absolute terms in the near term as we continue to advance our research and development programs, to expand our internal manufacturing capabilities, and otherwise to grow our operations.
-We anticipate our capital expenditures in 2020 to be financed from the proceeds from our existing cash and cash equivalents, including the net proceeds from our recent follow-on capital raises.
+We anticipate our capital expenditures in 2021 to be financed from the proceeds from our existing cash and cash equivalents, including the net proceeds from the sale of ADSs under our at-the-market offering program in January 2021 and our follow-on capital raise in February 2021.